blackKeys17/blackKeys17/README.md

 - 👋 Hi, I’m @blackKeys17.
-- 🏫 I'll hopefully be studying Maths at Cambridge University this October.
+- 🏫 I'll (hopefully) be studying Maths at Cambridge University this October.
 - 👀 I’m interested in Maths, and I'm currently working on preparation for STEP 2 and 3.
 I'm also working through Linear Algebra Done Right by Sheldon Axler and Analysis 1 by Terence Tao, and planning to look through some of GTAC by Yufei Zhao and Algebra by Artin.
 - 🧠 I have experience using PyTorch, but I'm currently trying to gain a comprehensive understanding of how neural networks are constructed by trying to build one myself.
-I'm currently learning about and implementing forwards and backwards autodiff for vector-valued functions.
+I'm currently learning about and implementing forwards and backwards autodiff to compute JVPs and VJPs for vector-valued functions.
-- 🌱 I’m currently studying CS, Maths and Physics for a-levels.
+- 🌱 I’m currently studying CS, Maths and Physics for A levels.
 - 🏆 I enjoy participating in Maths and Informatics Olympiads (even though I suck at them)
 - 🥇 My (terrible) Codeforces profile: [darkFlower17](https://codeforces.com/profile/darkFlower17)
 - ⚡ Fun fact: I like playing piano (even though I suck at it).